Praqma/git-artifact/README.md

 ```

 No external tools or complex configurations are needed. `git-artifact` leverages Git's powerful version control features to manage artifacts as if they were part of your source code.

-### Key Benefits

-- **Seamless integration:** Manage artifacts alongside your source code using familiar Git tools.
-- **Efficient storage:** Artifacts are stored as independent commits, so you fetch only what you need.
-- **Traceability & integrity:** Tags and Git’s checksums provide clear versioning and authenticity.
-- **Easy cleanup:** Remove intermediate artifacts by simply deleting their tags.
-- **Unified workflow:** Eliminate the need for separate artifact repositories or complex tools.

-Whether for embedded, enterprise, or CI/CD environments, `git-artifact` streamlines artifact management by making it a natural extension of your existing Git processes.

 ## How to use `git-artifact`